prashantjaiswar3-debug/studio/README.md

     ```

 2.  **Install dependencies:**
     This command will install all the necessary packages for the application.
+It only needs to be run once.
     ```bash
     npm install
     ```

-3.  **Run the development server:**
-    This will start the application on your local machine.
+## How to Run the Application

+You can run the application in two ways: **Development Mode** (for making changes) or **Production Mode** (for stable, everyday use).

+### Option 1: Production Mode (Recommended for Stable Use)

+This method is more stable and reliable for regular use.
+The server will keep running without interruption.

+1.  **Build the application:**
+    This command compiles and optimizes the app.
+You only need to run this once, or after you make code changes.
     ```bash
+    npm run build
+    ```

+2.  **Start the production server:**
+    This starts a stable, local server.
+    ```bash
+    npm run start
+    ```

+3.  **Open the application:**
+    Open [http://localhost:9002](http://localhost:9002) in your browser to use the app.
+The server will run until you manually stop it (by pressing `Ctrl+C` in the terminal).

+### Option 2: Development Mode (For Developers)

+This method is best if you are actively editing the code, as it automatically reflects your changes.

+1.  **Run the development server:**
+    ```bash
     npm run dev
     ```

-4.  **Open the application:**
+2.  **Open the application:**
     Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

 ## How to Use